North Macedonia Trip Cost: €30-150 or $34-172 a Day 2026

 Skopje vs Ohrid, and the season effect

-- Ohrid is a summer resort.
-From late June to August demand peaks and lakefront rooms can double; in spring and autumn the same town is one of the best-value lake destinations in Europe - and still warm enough to swim by September.
+Where and when you go changes the maths more than anything else.
+Skopje is a year-round capital: rooms, restaurants and transport hold steady in every month, which makes it the cheapest reliable base.
+Ohrid is a summer resort, so from late June to August lakefront rooms can double, while in spring and autumn the same town is one of the best-value lake destinations in Europe and still warm enough to swim in September.

 How to save money